rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

   - project_id will be the UUID for the project
 - 401: Unauthorized
   - Returned if the Authorization header is blank or undefined.
 (The user is not logged in)
-  - Could also be returned if the auth header is invalid, like the user tried to mess with their token.
   - project_id will be undefined
 - 403: Forbidden
   - Returned if the user trying to create the project is not a student.